Project-Cre8/PawnSpace-Docs/architecture.md

 ### `PawnFactory.sol`

-The protocol begins with a Factory contract which deploys a `PawnSpace` for each existing NFT contract on the parent chain.
+The protocol begins with a `Factory` contract which deploys a `PawnSpace` for each existing NFT contract on the parent chain.
 A `PawnSpace` consists of two smart contracts: one to house the `Order` NFTs, and another to house the `Offer` NFTs.

 ### `PawnSpace.sol`

-`PawnSpace.sol` keeps track of Orders and their specific parameters.
-It contains functions for creating orders, modifying auto-accept parameters, accepting orders, paying back loans, and withdrawing an NFT from a defaulted loan.
+`PawnSpace.sol` keeps track of `Orders` and their specific parameters.
+It contains functions for creating `Orders`, modifying `auto-accept/instant-loan` parameters, accepting `Orders`, paying back loans, and withdrawing an NFT from a defaulted loan.

 ### `PawnOffer.sol`

-It primarily tracks the Offers in the protocol.
-The Offer contract contains functions for creating offers towards an existing order, and auto-accepting loans.
+It primarily tracks the `Offers` in the protocol.
+The `Offer` contract contains functions for creating `Offers` towards an existing `Order`, and auto-accepting loans.

-{% hint style=alert %} Cancelling/burning offers and orders that are in-active is also possible. {% endhint %}
+{% hint style=danger %} Cancelling/burning offers and orders that are in-active is also possible. {% endhint %}